rudders/homebridge-platform-wemo/README.md

 `discovery` is optional, defaults to true.
 A way to disable device discovery if not required

+`discoveryInterval` is optional, dafaults to 30.
+Sets the interval in seconds at which SSDP-SEARCH broadcasts are sent.
+It will influence the time it takes to discover NEW devices.

 `wemoClient` is optional.
 Expects an object of initialisation parameters to be passed to wemo-client.

  ```javascript